 What is Gaming Copilot on Xbox?

-Gaming Copilot is an AI-powered assistant that provides guidance and support in games, including tutorials, strategies, and tips for gameplay challenges.
+Gaming Copilot is an AI assistant that answers questions and provides help inside games, including tutorials, strategies, and tips for tough sections.

 Which Xbox devices will get Auto Super Resolution?

-Auto Super Resolution is currently available on Windows 11 and will be coming to the ROG Xbox Ally X handheld in April.
+Auto Super Resolution is available now on Windows 11 and will launch on the ROG Xbox Ally X handheld in April.

 How does Xbox plan to support content creators with AI?